katevnuk/sql-challenge/README.md

 OR departments.dept_name = 'Development';
 ```

-8. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.
+8. In descending order, listed the frequency count of employee last names, i.e., how many employees share each last name.
 ```
 SELECT last_name,
 COUNT(last_name) AS "frequency"